simonjstanford/wpf-notes/Controls/CollectionViewSource.md

 # CollectionViewSource

-`CollectionView` objects are always created when binding a list to a itemscontrol, but normally you don't have to use it explicitly.
-Use CollectionViewSource as a factory that fetches the default view of a list to sort, filter or group items.
+`CollectionView` objects are always created when binding a list to a `ItemsControl`, but normally you don't have to use it explicitly.
+Use `CollectionViewSource` as a factory that fetches the default view of a list to sort, filter or group items.

 The view object that’s used depends on the type of data object.
-All views derive from CollectionView, but two specialized implementations derive from CollectionView: ListCollectionView and BindingListCollectionView:
+All views derive from `CollectionView`, but two specialized implementations derive from `CollectionView`: `ListCollectionView` and `BindingListCollectionView`:

-- If your data source implements IBindingList, a BindingListCollectionView is created.
-This happens when you bind an ADO.NET DataTable.
+- If your data source implements `IBindingList`, a `BindingListCollectionView` is created.
+This happens when you bind an ADO.NET `DataTable`.
-- If your data source doesn’t implement IBindingList but it implements IList, a ListCollectionView is created.
-This happens when you bind an ObservableCollection, like the list of products.
+- If your data source doesn’t implement `IBindingList` but it implements` IList`, a `ListCollectionView` is created.
+This happens when you bind an `ObservableCollection`, like the list of products.
-- If your data source doesn’t implement IBindingList or IList but it implements IEnumerable, you get a basic CollectionView.
+- If your data source doesn’t implement `IBindingList` or`IList` but it implements `IEnumerable`, you get a basic `CollectionView`.

 To fetch the default view: